parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 /complementary-therapies" class="internal-link">_Complementary Therapies_</a> page for more information.

 ### Resources for Wellbeing and Mental Health

-There are many apps designed to support wellbeing and specific mental health needs.
-Most are not clinically tested.
-If interested, explore the NHS Apps Library on the NHS website.
+There are also lots of apps for your computer, smart phone or tablet which aim to help with anything from managing general wellbeing to targeting more specific health concerns.
+Most of them have not been tested.
+If you want to try one, look at the mental health apps and tools in the NHS Apps Library on the NHS website.

-Books can also help.
-The Reading Well Books on Prescription website offers recommendations, many available via your local library.
-See More Information below for links.
+There are also many books that might be helpful.
+The Reading Well Books on Prescription website has some ideas.
+Many of these books will be available through your local library.
+You can find the link in our More Information section below.

+### Self-Help Cognitive Behavioural Therapy (CBT)
+Cognitive Behavioural Therapy (CBT) focuses on how your feelings, thoughts, and behaviour all influence each other.
+In turn, this can lead to or worsen feelings of depression (see ‘Further Treatments’ for more information).
+There are a number of self-help CBT books recommended by the NHS for people with depression.
+You can access many of these at your local library via the ‘Books on Prescription’ scheme.
+For more information, speak with your GP or Parkinson’s nurse.
+Or, visit the Reading Well Books on Prescription website.

 ---

-# Self-Help Cognitive Behavioural Therapy (CBT)

-CBT focuses on how feelings, thoughts, and behaviour influence each other, potentially causing or worsening depression.
-There are NHS-recommended self-help CBT books for depression, accessible through local libraries via the ‘Books on Prescription’ scheme.

-For more information, speak with your GP or Parkinson’s nurse, or visit the Reading Well Books on Prescription website.

----

-# My Experience
+## My Experience

 > “Sometimes I do have a good old moan and I do have a bit of a cry, because I feel so frustrated when I can’t do what I want to do.
 But then I just have to pick myself up and get going again.”
 >